 - 1. Clear division of authority and responsibility of the information processing department; - 2.
 Control of system development and program modification; - 3.
 System documentation control; - 4.
-Program and data access control: - 5.
+Program and data access control; - 5.
 Data input/output control; - 6.
 Data processing control; - 7.
 Security control of the entrance of computer room; - 8.
 System, files, computer and communications equipment security control; - 9.
-Control of purchase, usage, and maintenance of hardware and system software; - 10.
-Prevention and control of spread of computer viruses and hacker invasion: - 11.
+Control of purchase, usage, and maintenance of hardware and system software: - 10.
+Prevention and control of spread of computer viruses and hacker invasion; - 11.
 Control of system recovery plan, disaster backup plan and testing procedures; - 12.
 Control of outsourcing of core businesses; - 13.
 Confidentiality and security control of classified data of customers and company; and - 14.
 Prevention and control of computer crimes.

-For the purpose of maintaining effective operation of its internal control system to achieve the objectives of internal control set out in Article 2 herein, an insurance enterprise shall adopt the following measures:
+For the purpose of maintaining effective operation of its internal control system to achieve the objectives of internal control set out in Article 2 herein, an insurance enterprise shall establish such three defense lines for internal control, including a self-inspection system, a regulatory compliance system and risk management mechanism and an internal audit system.